willstepp/writings/hunger/hunger-notes.md

 [mika prepares for the journey while others prepare to return to the hunt, his mother begs him not to go, gawoni asks him why he is not with the others, I am not going with them, and where his bow is]

+Mika tells Kulsathee and the elders that they have forgotten the memory of his father.
+You said you would remember always but you do not.
+Yaholo repeats the same words of my father but since they do not come from a place of true faith the people do not believe.
+In their hearts they do not believe and how could they?
+It all husk and no corn.
+So they grow resentful and cling to the memory of the true faith, though they have it not.